VK2XXY/pelican-theme-bootstrap4/README.md

 Add the following setting into your settings file:

-`CUSTOM_THEME_COLORS = 'path to custom css file in content directory'`. the path must have no leading slash.
-It is recommended the path use a subdirectory within your EXTRAS list.
+`CUSTOM_THEME_COLORS = 'path to custom css file in content directory'`.
+The path must have no leading slash and reference a stylesheet in your output directory.
+It is recommended to put the custom stylesheet in your EXTRAS directory, and modify STATIC_EXTRAS and EXTRA_PATH_METADATA to reference this file and it's output destination (the same as your CUSTOM_THEME_COLORS setting.)

-The css file can use the following classes:
+The css file can use the following convenience classes:

 - `.top-menu-colors`						top menu in general
 - `.navbar-toggle-colors`					navbar toggler